vtbano/Who-Sang-That/README.md

 # Who Sang That?
 This is a game web application created to test your memory of matching lyrics to the correct artist.
-This is based on the top 50 songs in the USA.
+This is based on the current top 50 songs in the USA.
-In one game set you get chances to test your music memory.
+In one game set you get 10 chances to test your music memory.

 ## How to access the game
 Click the :paperclip: link under the **About** section

-## Game Flow
+### Game flow
 1. When you land on the click **Play**
 2. Lyrics and a set of 3 artists will appear.
 Select the Artist you think matches with the song.
 3. A confirmation page will appear letting you know if you guessed the correct artists or not.